 The Oberoi Wildflower Hall’s yoga menu lets guets craft bespoke classes © Oberoi Hotels

-Palm trees, coconut groves, balmy breezes and pristine shores: all of these are distinguishing features of SwaSwara, a wellness centre operated by CGH Earth and one of the best yoga retreats in India.
+Palm trees, coconut groves, balmy breezes and pristine shores: all of these are distinguishing features of SwaSwara, a wellness center operated by CGH Earth and one of the best yoga retreats in India.
 Located on the rural coast of Karnataka, the southern Indian state just to the north of Kerala, the retreat encourages holistic healing, and offers 10-day stays at minimum to ensure guests can fully relax.
 In addition to Ayurveda, meditation, swimming, locally sourced vegetarian cooking, and nature excursions, yoga is an essential aspect of SwaSwara’s offerings.
 The unique programme combines postures with mantras, breathing techniques, meditation and other deeply relaxing elements.

 Outdoor yoga classes are offered at SwaSwara © CGH Earth